Rakeshkumar-7/image-enhancement-deep-learning/README.md

 # Low Light Image Enhancement using Deep Learning
 A deep learning model inspired by <a href="https://ieeexplore.ieee.org/document/8305143">LLCNN</a> proposed by Li Tao, Chuang Zhu, Guoqing Xiang, Yuan Li et. al. The model is pretty much the same as the one LLCNN authors proposed but I added attention mechanism using Squeeze-and-Excitation blocks. <i><b>No noticable improvements were found.</b></i>

+My primary objective for this project was to apply practical deep learning and to learn the PyTorch framework.
+I had a great learning experience and also did an Udemy course parallelly to learn PyTorch.
+A fun project to say the least!

 ### Tech stack and frameworks/modules used:
 - Python for scripting
 - PyTorch for creating, training, testing of the Deep Learning model